-All accidents must be reported to the principal's office immediately.
+All accidents must be reported to the principal's office immediately or go directly to the nurse.
 The school does not carry accident insurance to cover students' injuries.
-Students who are ill during the day should report to the principal's office.
+Students who are ill during the day should report to the nurses office.